CPA Online Community Platform

 The Commonwealth Latimer House Principles (officially titled: Commonwealth (Latimer House) Principles on the Three Branches of Government) highlight the importance of the separation of powers between the Legislature, the Executive and the Judiciary to ensure effective governance and democracy.

-The Global Human Rights Implementation Agenda: The role of national parliaments
+The Global Human Rights Implementation Agenda: The role of National Parliaments

 This policy brief was published in 2018 by the Commonwealth Secretariat and the Universal Rights Group, with support from the CPA.
 It maps and analyses contemporary debates, decisions, and initiatives focused on parliamentary engagement with the universal human rights system, and assesses the contribution of the Commonwealth to worldwide efforts to strengthen that engagement.